Vaishnavii-23/LegalBot/README.md

-# LegalBot – AI-Powered Legal Information Chatbot
+# LegalBot – AI-Powered Multi-Agent Legal Assistant

 ---

 ## **Project Overview**
-LegalBot is an AI-powered chatbot designed to **make complex legal information accessible and understandable** to the general public.
-Legal documents, government procedures, and contracts often contain technical jargon, leaving individuals unaware of their rights and obligations.
-LegalBot bridges this gap by providing **plain-language explanations** in **English and Hindi**, along with references to relevant laws, sections, and procedures.
+LegalBot is a **multi-agent AI system** designed to **make legal information accessible, understandable, and actionable** for the general public.
+By leveraging **CrewAI**, LegalBot can coordinate multiple AI agents to handle tasks like understanding legal queries, researching relevant laws, drafting documents, and providing context-aware responses.

-> ⚠️ **Disclaimer:** LegalBot provides **general informational guidance** only.
+> ⚠️ **Disclaimer:** LegalBot provides **general informational guidance only**.
 It is **not a substitute for professional legal advice**.
 Users seeking personalized legal counsel should consult a licensed lawyer.

 ---

-## **Group Members**
+## **Team Members**
 - Vaishnavi Ghuge
 - Mayuri Patil
 - Aditya Suryawanshi
 - Pankaj Bhise